 Correctly guessing the answer is essentially an exercise in mass psychology, which is to say it is anything but an exact science.
 The best we can offer is a signal we think is likely to indicate this migration has begun.

 These are the bars, along with 100 oz gold, stored and traded in the COMEX vault system.
-Mints, refiners and other industrial users for precious metal purchase large bars for use in production.
+Mints, refiners, and other industrial users of precious metal purchase large bars for use in production.
 If a large investor wants to buy physical metal, these bars are by far the most economical way to do it.